ChrisBetancur/BetCompiler/README.md

 # BetCompiler
 Compiler for my own language.
-Combination of lanuages like python, C,
+Combination of my favorite features of python, C and Java

 ### Todo
 - [x] Lexer